andrewcpark/vend-o-matic/README.md

 ## Description

-My overall paln was to create a simple simulation of a vending machine that would return requested data from mutiple endpoints.
+My overall plan was to create a simple simulation of a vending machine that would return requested data from mutiple endpoints.
 For this application, I used React to create the UI, Node and Express for the server and middleware, and lastly, a NoSQL Databatase(MongoDB) to store the data.
 <br>

 Uses Cases